Professional edition active

 • Type II: Extra-articular and displaced, generally indicating rupture of the coracoclavicular ligament, with the proximal fragment typically displaced upward because it is pulled by the sternocleidomastoid muscle

-• Type III: Involving the intra-articular surface of the acromioclavicular joint, thus increasing the risk of osteoarthritis (see figure Class B clavicular fractures)
+• Type III: Involving the intra-articular surface of the acromioclavicular joint, thus increasing the risk of osteoarthritis (see figure Class B Clavicular Fractures)

-Class C fractures involve the proximal third of the bone and account for about 5% of clavicle fractures.
+Class C fractures involve the proximal third of the bone and account for approximately 5% of clavicle fractures.
 These fractures usually result from great force and thus may be accompanied by intrathoracic injuries or sternoclavicular joint damage.

-Class B clavicular fractures
+Class B Clavicular Fractures

 Symptoms and Signs of Clavicle Fractures